The Collective’s

 2026 EMCI Professional Development Tracks

 Building capacity for equity-minded practice is an ongoing process, and the EMCI is here to provide continuous support.
-Each campus affiliate will send ten participants to one track in the spring and then another track in the fall (for a total of twenty participant slots per year).
+EMCI members send ten participants to one track in the spring and then another track in the fall (for a total of twenty participant slots per year).
 Colleges may enroll in the same track both semesters and may send the same participants to both tracks, depending on their needs and goals.

 Offered in Spring 2026, this track provides college instructors with the foundation for data-informed and race-conscious classroom practice.
 Sessions include: